jacobsallan/make-effective-data-visualization/README.md

 To emphasize the connection between the title and the graph, I moved the intervening text to the bottom of the display.

-The third review also wanted multiple hues in the color scheme.
+The third reviewer also wanted multiple hues in the color scheme.
 I resisted the temptation.

+After the third review, map animation was added.

+After the fourth review, the instructions on map use were changed to not use the word 'mouse'.

 Feedback
 ========